Bicycle Therapeutics (NASDAQ:BCYC) Rating Increased to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Bicycle Therapeutics (NASDAQ:BCYC) from a sell rating to a hold rating in a research report released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of Bicycle Therapeutics (NASDAQ:BCYC) from a sell rating to a hold rating in a research note published on Monday morning, Zacks.com reports.

 According to Zacks, “Bicycle Therapeutics plc is a clinical-stage biopharmaceutical company.
 It is focused on developing medicines, referred to as Bicycles(R) for diseases which are underserved by existing therapeutics.
 Bicycle Therapeutics plc is based in Cambridge, United Kingdom. “

-BCYC has been the subject of several other reports.
-Roth Capital assumed coverage on Bicycle Therapeutics in a research note on Thursday, November 14th.
-They issued a buy rating and a $17.00 price objective for the company.
-Goldman Sachs Group raised Bicycle Therapeutics from a neutral rating to a buy rating and set a $14.00 target price for the company in a report on Wednesday, September 11th.
-Finally, Canaccord Genuity set a $22.00 price target on shares of Bicycle Therapeutics and gave the stock a buy rating in a report on Monday, September 30th.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the stock.
-Bicycle Therapeutics has an average rating of Buy and an average price target of $19.00.
+A number of other equities analysts have also recently commented on BCYC.
+Canaccord Genuity set a $22.00 price objective on shares of Bicycle Therapeutics and gave the stock a buy rating in a research report on Monday, September 30th.
+Roth Capital started coverage on shares of Bicycle Therapeutics in a report on Thursday, November 14th.
+They issued a buy rating and a $17.00 price objective on the stock.
+Finally, Goldman Sachs Group raised shares of Bicycle Therapeutics from a neutral rating to a buy rating and set a $14.00 price objective on the stock in a research report on Wednesday, September 11th.
+One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+Bicycle Therapeutics currently has a consensus rating of Buy and a consensus target price of $19.00.

-Bicycle Therapeutics (NASDAQ:BCYC) last issued its quarterly earnings results on Thursday, November 7th.
-The company reported ($0.53) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.58) by $0.05.
-The company had revenue of $0.61 million during the quarter, compared to analysts’ expectations of $1.00 million.
+Bicycle Therapeutics (NASDAQ:BCYC) last posted its earnings results on Thursday, November 7th.
+The company reported ($0.53) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.58) by $0.05.
 Bicycle Therapeutics had a negative return on equity of 238.49% and a negative net margin of 342.94%.
-On average, analysts expect that Bicycle Therapeutics will post -3.3 earnings per share for the current fiscal year.
+The business had revenue of $0.61 million for the quarter, compared to analyst estimates of $1.00 million.
+As a group, equities research analysts anticipate that Bicycle Therapeutics will post -3.3 earnings per share for the current fiscal year.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Monashee Investment Management LLC purchased a new position in shares of Bicycle Therapeutics during the 2nd quarter valued at about $532,000.
-Pentwater Capital Management LP purchased a new stake in shares of Bicycle Therapeutics in the second quarter worth about $642,000.
-Laurion Capital Management LP purchased a new stake in shares of Bicycle Therapeutics in the second quarter worth about $1,006,000.
-Victory Capital Management Inc. purchased a new stake in shares of Bicycle Therapeutics in the second quarter worth about $1,403,000.
-Finally, Atlas Venture Advisors Inc. acquired a new stake in Bicycle Therapeutics during the second quarter worth about $13,709,000.
-36.27% of the stock is currently owned by institutional investors.
+Several large investors have recently modified their holdings of BCYC.
+SV Health Investors LLC bought a new stake in shares of Bicycle Therapeutics during the second quarter worth approximately $19,268,000.
+Victory Capital Management Inc. acquired a new position in shares of Bicycle Therapeutics in the second quarter valued at approximately $1,403,000.
+Laurion Capital Management LP bought a new position in shares of Bicycle Therapeutics during the second quarter worth approximately $1,006,000.
+Pentwater Capital Management LP bought a new position in shares of Bicycle Therapeutics during the second quarter worth approximately $642,000.
+Finally, Monashee Investment Management LLC acquired a new stake in Bicycle Therapeutics during the 2nd quarter worth approximately $532,000.
+Institutional investors own 36.27% of the company’s stock.

 Bicycle Therapeutics Limited, a clinical-stage biopharmaceutical company, develops a class of medicines for diseases that are underserved by existing therapeutics.
 Its lead product candidate is BT1718, a bicycle toxin conjugate (BTC), which is in Phase I/IIa clinical trials targeting tumors that express Membrane Type 1 matrix metalloprotease.